akaabdullahmateen/roadmap/markdown/style-guide/index.md

 ## Capitalization

-- Use sentence-style capitalization; that means everything is lowercase except the first word of a sentence, heading, title, UI label, standalone phrase, and proper nouns.
+- Use sentence-style capitalization, whereby everything is lowercase except the first word of a sentence and proper nouns.
 - Always capitalize the first word of a new sentence.
 Transform sentences that starts with a word that is always lowercase.
-- Do not use all uppercase for emphasis; instead use italic typeface.
+- Use italic typeface for emphasis, instead of all uppercase.
-- For design element, do not all lowercase; although all uppercase is used occasionally.
+- For design element, do not use all lowercase, although all uppercase is used occasionally.
 - Do not use internal capitalization unless it is part of a brand name.
 - Do not capitalize the spelled out form of an acronym unless it is a proper noun.
 - When words are joined by a slash, capitalize the word after the slash if the word before the slash is capitalized.